Did you know that volunteering is not only good for your community, it’s also good for you?

 Helping somebody else or doing a good deed always makes you feel good.
 Knowing you’ve taken the time to do something for another person without expecting anything in return feels great.
 It gives you a sense of achievement and purpose, which also makes you feel good.
 It can help you physically as well by keeping you fit, especially if you are doing volunteer work like tree planting or beach clean-ups.

 2. It’s good work experience

 Volunteering is great work experience.
 It gives you a chance to get some experience under your belt, which is especially great for young people who are starting out and may not have had a job before.
 It gives you a chance to try working in a field you may be interested in or thinking about making a switch to.
 Volunteer work looks great on your CV.
 It shows employers you are pro-active and motivated towards helping others for a good cause.

 3. You make a difference

 Volunteering is so rewarding because you are actually making a difference.
 You are using your time and energy to do something that positively affects other people's lives, for free.
 How good is that?
-It’s such a wonderful feeling knowing that you have helped someone or contributed to a good cause.
-Which also means you have helped to make our world a better place.
+It’s such a wonderful feeling knowing that you have helped someone or contributed to a good cause – which also means you have helped to make our world a better place.

 4. You meet new people

 Helping out in your community is a great way to meet new people and socialise.
-It helps you to build contacts, extend your support network and introduces you to people with common interests.
+It helps you to build contacts, extend your support network and introduce you to people with common interests.
 Volunteering is a great way to make new friends, especially if you are new to an area.